janLuke/ModernArtUI/README.md

 # What is it?
 This is the first app I made from scratch.
 I made it as the final assignment of the Coursera's course "Programming Mobile Application for Android Handheld Systems: Part 1".
-The actual assignment was much more simple.
-I tried to make it more interesting :)
+The original assignment was simpler, I preferred to experiment a little bit more with Android :)

-It's basically a generator of "artworks" that you can save as png images.
+It's basically a generator of "artworks" which you can save as png images.
 Here's a screenshot

 ![Screenshot](screenshot_300.jpg)